Find a Provider

 5. Check Your Internet Speed After Installation

-Once the installer gets you online and before he leaves, perform your own Internet speed test to verify you are getting the service level in your agreement.
+Once the installer gets you online, perform a test on your home network before they leave.
+It’s important to check that you’re getting the speed you’re paying for.
 If there are any discrepancies make sure the installer checks the quality of your modem and router as well as any outside equipment.